 Mobile app usage increases approximately 6% every year and almost 82% internet users in the United States use mobile devices to make purchases online.
 With mobile devices becoming the preferred way of exploring products and shopping online, e-commerce sellers are at their wits’ end to find the right marketplace app.

 It is estimated that US mobile commerce sales will surpass $420 billion mark by 2021, making it even more crucial for businesses to have a mobile app.
 Choosing the right kind of app is not a walk in the park and requires thorough research.
+Before investing in mobile app development service for the business, entrepreneurs must take a look at the current trends to make an informed decision.

 You must have an understanding about the functionalities your users need and determine how they want to access the functionality.